-This 3 day course aims to demystify process safety principles for the whole organisation.
+This 2 day, game based course aims to demystify process safety principles for the whole organisation.

 Using a practical model, delegates will learn how to bridge that gap between the ‘theory’ of process safety procedures with the realities of production ‘practice’.